 2. Learn Their Common Behaviors

 The more you know about someone, the better situated you are to deal with them.
-The different types of narcissists share various traits they exhibit in every area of their lives, including boasting about themselves, expressing their sense of entitlement, and putting down others.
-If you know the “telltale” signs, you can be better prepared to respond effectively and live with a narcissist.
+The different types of narcissists share various traits they exhibit in every area of their lives, including boasting about themselves, expressing their sense of entitlement, and putting others down.
+If you know the “telltale” signs, you can better prepare to respond effectively and live with a narcissist.

 3. Identify Gaslighting Behaviors